ilyoukim/indico_payment_eximbay/README.md

 # Eximbay Payment Plugin

 This plugin provides a payment option for Indico's payment module using the Eximbay API.

 When used, the user will be sent to Eximbay to make the payment, and afterwards they are automatically sent back to Indico.

 ## Installation
 pip install git+https://{git_server}/indico_payment_eximbay.git

+- indico db --all-plugins upgrade

+- touch ~/web/indico.wsgi

+- sudo systemctl restart indico-celery.service

 ## Development test information